ssorren/kong-operator-quickstart/README.md

 # Kong Operator Quickstart
  To deploy Kong Gateway and or Kong AI Gateway via Kubernetes, we will need to set up the following entities:

-1. The Kong Operator itself.
+- The Kong Operator itself.
-2. A Kubernetes Secret which contains konnect a access token (either a personal access token or a system access token).
+- A Kubernetes Secret which contains konnect a access token (either a personal access token or a system access token).
-3. A KonnectAPIAuthConfiguration resource.
+- A KonnectAPIAuthConfiguration resource.
 This entity instructs the operator to use the defined secret when making calls to the Konnect APIs.
-4. A KonnectGatewayControlPlane resource.
+- A KonnectGatewayControlPlane resource.
 This is the Konnect Control Plane.
 It can be fully managed by Kubernetes, or it can be a mirror of a pre-existing control plane (created manually in the UI or through terraform, kongctl, API calls etc.).
 You may also want to use mirrored control planes if you want to run data planes on multiple clusters for the same control plane, in which case you would need to avoid conflicts in control plane ownership.
-5. A KonnectExtension resource.
+- A KonnectExtension resource.
 This will link DataPlane resources to a KonnectGatewayControlPlane.
 It also controls certificate generation for data plane to control plane mTLS communication.
-6. A DataPlane resource.
+- A DataPlane resource.
 This is the reource that actually serves traffic on your cluster.
 This resource will also manage LoadBalancer instantiation, TLS certs etc.

 In the steps below, some of these entities will be combined into files together, but it is important to understand each entitiy and waht it is reponsible for.

-### Pre-reqs
+### Step 0) Pre-reqs
 The examples here use commonly available command line tools such as:
 - kubectl
 - helm